skunert/whatIsOntheSkale/README.md

 template to easily get started with Develco messages.
 This README is self-contained documentation about how to get started with this project.

+It tries to be as minimalistic as possible and avoid dependencies.
+Feel free to add your own dependencies and complicate this example as much as you want.

 # Step 0.
 Get yourself a Developer Account.

 We are making things super simple for the Hackathon.
 No worries about onboarding